shashankvemuri/FakeNews-Classifier/README.md

 # Fake News Classification

 ## Data
 The Data is courtesy of Kaggle!
-The link to the dataset is here <a href="https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset" target = "_blank">
+The link to the dataset is <a href="https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset" target = "_blank">here</a>.

 ## Set Up
 1. Install the dependences in the requirements.txt file